For the new term information, please click below

-Coronavirus (COVID-19) has had a significant impact on everyone’s lives and, following the Government’s enforcement of a countrywide lockdown, we have found ourselves unable to see our friends and family and to go out and do the usual things we take enjoyment from.
+Covid has had a significant impact on everyone’s lives and we have found ourselves unable to see our friends and family and to go out and do the usual things we take enjoyment from.

 It is important that we take care of our mind as well as our body and get further support when needed.

-We felt, therefore, that it was pertinent to share the Government’s latest guidance on mental health and wellbeing relating to COVID-19 – this can be found here.
+Therefore we felt that it was pertinent to share the Government’s latest guidance on mental health and wellbeing relating to Covid – this can be found here.